rpanado/Solidity-project/README.md

 Creating a Simple ERC20 Token typically involves writing and deploying a smart contract on the Ethereum blockchain that defines the token's behavior and attributes, such as its name, symbol, total supply, and decimals.
 Once deployed, the token can be transferred, bought, sold, or used within the defined parameters of the smart contract and the Ethereum ecosystem.

 Getting Started

+Installing
+ • To run this program, you can use Remix, an online Solidity IDE.
+ • To get started, go to the Remix website at https://remix.ethereum.org/.

 Executing program
-To run this program, you can use Remix, an online Solidity IDE.
-To get started, go to the Remix website at https://remix.ethereum.org/.

-Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., HelloWorld.sol).
+ • Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
+ • Save the file with a .sol extension (e.g., HelloWorld.sol).
 Copy and paste the following code into the file:

 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.18;